The secrets of (our) Customer Data Platform

 Customer Data Platform solutions

-Currently, there are several customer data management platforms on the market which come as software as a service (Saas) sold by a vendor or a packaged software.
+Currently, there are several customer data platforms on the market which come as software as a service (Saas) sold by a vendor or a packaged software.
 In general, they all offer a collection of data and customer segmentation, but they also have their differences.

 Some platforms focus on building databases and can handle queries like a regular database.
 Others are good at data management and operations and come with features such as analytics and reporting.
 Additionally, some platforms offer machine learning capabilities.
 CDP institute offers a nice selection of vendors here.